-The Reason Your Stomach Hurts When You Cough – And What To Do About It
+The Reason Your Stomach Hurts When You Cough, And What to Do About It

 The Causes of Stomach Pain When You Cough